 But this summer marked 17 years since my last brush with the patchouli crowd, and I was finally ready to relive a little slice of my dirty past.
 Phish announced they were playing the Gorge Amphitheater, just a scant 4.5 hour road trip away, and it seemed I had found my venue.
 With a couple of hall-passes from the wives, an old friend and I set out on our own 24-hour summer tour.

-.
+We arrived at the campground about four hours before show time and all the old memories came wafting in through the car windows.
 Kind veggie burritos.
 Errant Frisbees.
 And yes, an obscene amount of freshly burned cannabis.
 The nostalgia felt warm and refreshing but through the dense fog of dried up desert dust, cigarette smoke and body odor, I could see that this place was filthy.
 Garbage strewn about.
 Aimless slobs casually invading your space.
 And a line-up of gas-guzzling, luxury RVs as far as the eye could see.

 These weren’t the merry pranksters or the Abbie Hoffmans I aspired to all those years ago.
 These weren’t the young and the free.
 These people looked old and rough.
 They needed more than a shower.
 They needed a blood transfusion.